How to set effective employee goals

 Critically, everyone should be equipped to be his or her own goal tracker.
 Cloud-based performance management tools can make it easy for employees to track and update their activities whenever and wherever they want, linking time spent on specific daily efforts focused on meaningful tasks that support their goals.

 It’s important for employees to track their progress on goals and have this information available during the review process.
 Additionally, managers need to be aware of progress on goals to step in with assistance or resources when it appears that goal targets may be missed.
 Having this information handy is also helpful when management is not aware of all of the steps involved in reaching a goal and clear documentation assists review discussions.
-Tracking your goals in a centralized location helps you stay on track in several ways:
+Tracking your goals in a centralised location helps you stay on track in several ways:

 - Create action plans with milestones for larger goals